Places

 East Africa: Kenya & Uganda (10 Days)

-• Nairobi briefings, Nairobi National Park overview, and collaboration with community-led projects.
+- Nairobi briefings, a Nairobi National Park overview, and collaboration with community-led projects.

-• Kampala medical and education initiatives, Nile River sunset review, and donor appreciation evening.
+- Kampala medical and education partner visits, Nile River sunset debrief, and a donor appreciation evening.

 Southern Africa: South Africa & Zimbabwe (9 Days)

-• Johannesburg & Soweto reconciliation dialogues plus Apartheid Museum reflection.
+- Johannesburg and Soweto reconciliation dialogues plus Apartheid Museum reflection.

 West Africa: Ghana & Senegal (8 Days)

-• Kumasi or Tamale community development alongside Lake Volta excursions.
+- Kumasi or Tamale community development visits alongside Lake Volta excursions.

 North Africa: Morocco & Egypt (10 Days)

-• Casablanca and Rabat cultural visits, co-creation sessions with local NGOs, and desert astronomy in Erfoud.
+- Casablanca and Rabat cultural visits, planning sessions with local NGOs, and desert astronomy in Erfoud.

 Trip Length & Pacing